 Below is an MRI of the same foot that shows significant arthritic changes in the subtalar joint that is demonstrated with increased signal intensity (bright whitening within the black bone color) at the floor of the sinus tarsi within the subtalar joint.
 There is also the white color (indicative of bone marrow edema) in the adjacent talus.

 Pic of subtalar posttraumatic arthritis after intra-articular calcaneal fracture treated with STJ fusion.

 Pic of subtalar posttraumatic arthritis after talar neck fracture treated with subtalar fusion.

 Pic of flatfoot with STJ arthritis treated with triple arthrodesis.

 Joints are realigned and in excellent positioning.

 Pic of subtalar joint arthritis status post calcaneal fracture.

-Pic of pre and postop x-rays after triple arthrodesis for adult flatfoot with subtalar arthitis.
+Pic of pre and postop x-rays after triple arthrodesis for adult flatfoot with subtalar arthritis.

-Below Preop and Postop Subtalar Distraction Arthrodesis with bone graft to maintain height of the hindfoot
+Below Preop and Postop Subtalar Distraction Arthrodesis with bone graft to maintain the height of the hindfoot.